COMPOSER

 A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
 She studies viola and composition with Dimitri Murrath and Dr. David Conte at San Francisco Conservatory of Music.

-Zoe’s music has been premiered by artists including David Friend, members of the International Contemporary Ensemble, Genevieve Hahn, Choral Chameleon Ensemble, and San Francisco Choral Artists.
-Her flute, viola, and cello trio, A Midsummer’s Daydream, was the winner of Eight Strings and a Whistle’s 2024 Composer Competition, and will be premiered by the trio in New York City in November 2024.
+Her compositions have been premiered by artists including David Friend, members of the International Contemporary Ensemble, Genevieve Hahn, Choral Chameleon Ensemble, Eight Strings & a Whistle, and San Francisco Choral Artists.
+Her flute, viola, and cello trio, A Midsummer’s Daydream, was the winner of Eight Strings & a Whistle’s 2024 Composer Competition.
+She was San Francisco Choral Artists’ June 2025 Composer in Residence.

 200 words